 India is rarely a top travel destination for young families.
 The ever-jostling crowds, the incessant honking, the haggling, the selfie requests, the red tape, the litter, and the infamous ‘Delhi Belly’.
 It’s certainly an attack on the senses and travelling India can hard work at the best of times, let alone with little people along for the ride.
 So travelling india with young kids, is it worth it?

-However, for those families that take on the challenge, the rewards can be great.
+For those families that take on the challenge, the rewards can be great.
 Check out our post: Twelve Tips for Travelling India with kids.
 India truly is incredible and you will experience adventures like nowhere else on the planet.
 Although for some, understandably, it’s just too much and there are so many other places to explore in this world for half the hassle.

 So we reached out to some top family travel bloggers who have also travelled India for their honest thoughts, and we asked them the all-revealing question: would you go back?

 Age of kids: 18-months when the family moved to India and their daughter was born in India.
 They lived in India for three years.

 “During our three years living in India we travelled a lot, both to explore the country and to escape the craziness of New Delhi where we were based.
 Many of our trips were incredible such as our stay at the Glenburn Tea Estate in Darjeeling and the RIFF festival in Jodhpur.
 But there were also moments when we wished we had never left home, such as the time we waited for hours with a toddler and a baby in 35deg heat on the platform at Old Delhi Railway Station for an overnight train that never came.
 But this is India – a country full of amazing highs and crashing “what on earth are we doing here” lows.”

 “We spent a month in India with our three kids and both the highlight and low light occurred while on trains.